nichonmarshall-cyber/Eye-Control-System/README.md

 - Add stronger compensation for changes in head position.
 - Improve stability under different lighting conditions and webcam quality.
-- Add adaptive smoothing that reduces jitter while remaining responsive.
+- Consider a velocity-adaptive smoothing approach (for example, a 1€ filter) as one possible way to reduce jitter while remaining responsive during quick eye movements.
 - Add tracking-confidence feedback for the user.
+- Consider adding a short dwell requirement before a blink can activate a button, to make hands-free selection feel steadier on small targets.

 ### Reliability and Performance